thomas-marquis/ytrack-python-1/subjects/Q03E07_composition/README.md

 ## Instructions

-Create a file `fleet.py` and a class `Fleet` that take 2 parameters in constructor :
+Create a file `fleet.py` in same directory as file `base_spaceships.py` and create a class `Fleet` that take 2 parameters in constructor :

 * the fleet name as a string.
 Save it in instance attribute `name`
 * a list of `Spaceships`.
 Save it in instance attribute `ships`